 C – Okefenokee National Wildlife Refuge

-The Okefenokee National Wildlife Refuge in Georgia has protected an area of 1,603 square kilometers of swamp of which more than 1,417 square kilometers are designated a National Wilderness area.
+The Okefenokee National Wildlife Refuge in Georgia protects an area of some 1,600 square kilometers of swamp of which more than 1,400 square kilometers are designated National Wilderness Area.
 Osceola National Forest, just south of the Okefenokee, adds some 810 square kilometers of swamp and flatwoods.
-This area probably has the smallest area of longleaf pine forest among the four, but is included because of its sheer size.
+This area probably has the smallest area of longleaf pine forest among the four, but it has the largest total area.
 The web site maintained by 1,000 Friends of Florida describes steps required to better link the Osceola forests to the Okefenokee.

 D – De Soto National Forest

-De Soto National Forest, the western most of the four areas, is probably the least well known of the four.
+De Soto National Forest, the westernmost of the four areas, is probably the least well known of the four.
 It is fragmented into two separate parcels without ecologically meaningful boundaries.
 Land acquisition is vital to fill these gaps.
-It could be linked in the west to the Pearl River (e.g. the 243 square kilometer Bogue Chitto National Wildlife Refuge) and in the south to the 77 square kilometer Mississippi Sandhill Crane National Wildlife Refuge.
+It could be linked westward to the 243 square kilometer Bogue Chitto National Wildlife Refuge and southward to the 77 square kilometer Mississippi Sandhill Crane National Wildlife Refuge.

 References and Links